pietrodileo/howlong/README.md

 # Data and privacy

 By default, HowLong? stores data in the Tauri app-data directory for `com.pietrodileo.howlong`.
-You can point the Library to any folder from Settings.
+You can choose another folder for the Library in Settings.

 You can use a synced folder with OneDrive, Google Drive, or Dropbox to share models and estimates with colleagues.
 Everyone needs the sync client and access to the same shared folder. **Do not edit the same** `.howlong.json` **at the same time** because the app does not provide file locking or conflict merging.